 Assignments: Six assignments that cover each course module.
-These will be submitted through Blackboard in advance of the due date.
-Participation & Discussions: This covers live and virtual attendance, discussion topics, and general participation in course interactions.
-Final Project: The term project will be introduced on the first day of class and will include periodic deliverables (e.g. proposal, outline, etc.) as well as a final report and presentation.
-Final Exam: An in-person final exam will be administered in our time slot during Finals Week.
+These will be 24% submitted through Blackboard in advance of the due date.
+Participation & Discussions: This covers live/virtual attendance and discussion 28% topics (20%), supplementary quizzes (8%), and general participation in course interactions.
+Final Project: The term project will be introduced on the first day of class and will 28% include periodic deliverables (e.g. proposal, outline, etc.) as well as a final report and presentation.
+Final Exam: An in-person final exam will be administered in our time slot during 20% Finals Week.